thekodeking/java-verse/JavaPattern/RightTriangle1/README.md

-# Star Pattern - 1
+# Right Triangle Pattern - 1

 A basic program that gets input `rows` (Integer) and `symbol` (Character) from the user and prints the following pattern.